vazhka-dolya/katarakta/README.md

 It's romanized "cataract" in Russian.
 It doesn't really have any meaning and I just thought it was funny.

 **Is it translated to any other languages?**\
-As of 1.3.0, katarakta is translated to Ukrainian and Russian (The language can be changed in `config.txt`).
+As of 1.4.0, katarakta is translated to Ukrainian and Russian.

 **Do you know about SM64 Eye Changer from ImCodist?**\
 As you probably guessed by seeing this question here, yes.\